 The GMCP must provide a monitoring bore replacement schedule for those bores that are currently screened above the predicted drawdown or the ‘Envelope of effects”.
 The schedule must provide an associated trigger for the commencement of drilling replacement bores to ensure there is no disruption to groundwater level monitoring.

-The monitoring bores specified in Schedule A must be maintained.
 In the event of:

-any of the monitoring bores being destroyed;
+any of the monitoring bores specified in Schedule A being destroyed;

 becoming inoperable;